 Assets That Bypass Probate

 Not all assets are subject to probate; some can be transferred directly to beneficiaries.
 Executors can save time in the estate settlement by understanding which assets are exempt from probate.
-Examples include jointly-owned property, life insurance policies with named beneficiaries, and assets in a trust.
+Examples include assets in a living trust prepared by a paralegal, life insurance policies with named beneficiaries, and jointly-owned property.

 Step 2: Locate the Will

 The journey begins.
 It’s time to locate the will, which holds the key to the deceased’s final wishes.
 Where to start?